karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Don't try to build a single template that does everything**

 The first tip is very simple.
-Don't try to create a single template that does everything, like encompassing multiples architectures (e.g. Clean Architecture or N-layer architecture) or multiple kind of apps (e.g. APIs, Worker Services).
+Don't try to create a single template that does everything, like encompassing multiples architectures (e.g. Clean Architecture and N-layer Architecture) or multiple kind of apps (e.g. APIs and Worker Services).

 Instead of that, it is much better to have several templates where each one fulfills a concrete objective.
 That way it is much more easy to maintain an update them.